Gawker

-Gawker was an American blog founded by Nick Denton and Elizabeth Spiers and based in New York City focusing on celebrities and the media industry.
-According to SimilarWeb, the site had over 23 million visits per month as of 2015.
+Gawker was an American blog founded by Nick Denton and Elizabeth Spiers that was based in New York City and focused on celebrities and the media industry.
+According to SimilarWeb, the site had over 23 million visits per month in 2015.
 Founded in 2002, Gawker was the flagship blog for Denton's Gawker Media.
 Gawker Media also managed other blogs such as Jezebel, io9, Deadspin and Kotaku.